 (2) No. Without some further act by A1 which rises to the level of taunting or baiting, a technical foul should not be assessed since A1 is permitted to have the elbows extended with the ball under the chin.
-(Rule 9-13.2 and 10-12.3.a.2)
+(Rules 9-13.2 and 10-12.4.a.2)

 A.R.
-270. Player A1, while holding the ball under her chin with the elbows and arms extended, "jabs" an elbow toward B1 who is standing nearby.
+9-49.
+Player A1, while holding the ball under their chin with the elbows and arms extended, "jabs" an elbow toward B1 who is standing nearby.
 There is no contact and A1's torso does not rotate.